MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 1. For the DNSNAME and NEWSTORAGEACCOUNTNAME, you will have to pick a unique name for the internet, but you will get notified if the names are not unique as you move through the Parameters blade.
 What a lot of people find convenient is name the DNSNAME "myslurmlab" and name the NEWSTORAGEACCOUNTNAME "myslurmlabstorage".
 Fill in these two values.

-1. With the ADMINUSERNAME and ADMINPASSWORD, pick appropriate values you will remember.
+1. With the ADMINUSERNAME and ADMINPASSWORD, pick appropriate values you will remember as you will need them in [Exercise5](#Exercise5).

 1. For VMSIZE, the default of 2 is sufficient for this lab.
 This number corresponds to the number of nodes you want in the cluster, plus one for the master node.